Anxiety Disorders Diagnosis and Treatment

 Selective Mutism

-In selective mutism, the expectation from people for them to talk creates a trigger or freeze response that causes panic.
+In cases of selective mutism, the expectation from others for them to talk creates a trigger or freeze response that causes panic.
 With time, such individuals may learn to anticipate situations that force them to speak and avoid them.
-Note that people with selective mutism can speak to certain people like close relatives or friends without a freeze response.
+Note that people with selective mutism can often speak to certain people, such as close relatives or friends, without a freeze response.

 Separation Anxiety Disorder